 This section identifies approaches with a focus on what information is required, what makes it authoritative or sufficiently trustworthy, and how it is securely conveyed in order to enable the OSP to provide Attestation “A”.

-A.1 Delegated Certificates
+A.1 Delegate Certificates, Lemon-Twist and Enterprise Certificates

-Three sub-options are presented for passing vetted enterprise call origination information in the SIP signaling flow to enable an OSP to assign A-level attestation to enterprise originated calls.
-The three solutions include; (1) Delegated Certificates; (2) Lemon-Twist; and (3) Enterprise Certificates.
+These three solution options are similar in that the objective is to allow the enterprise to add a SIP Identity header fields with PASSporT (base, RCD or SHAKEN depending on the solution type and the use case to provide additional information for the OSP in determining attestation and to enhance auditing and traceback by providing additional information about the originating entity.

-The three solutions all extend the baseline SHAKEN framework to allow for a SIP Identity header field to be added by the enterprise as a mechanism for passing along required enterprise call origination information to the OSP (“enterprise signature”).
-The three solutions suggest several different options by which the industry can issue STI certificates to vetted enterprise customers.
-Once an enterprise has obtained an STI certificate the three implementation models are quite similar.
+This section summarizes those solutions in terms of how the originating entity is authorized to obtain a certificate to sign the PASSporTs and the mechanism by which a certificate is obtained.

-The above description presumes an enterprise originated certificate has been previously created and assigned to the business entity.
-There will be a need to manage the assignment of these end user delegated certificates and other lifecycle processes, including a namespace for unique certificate, and extended subject names for the upstream enterprises.
-The process below are similar for each of the three sub-options:
+Once the certificate has been obtained, the basic flow is as follows:

 Vetted enterprise and/or a trusted third-party vendor originates a call using a TN resource assigned to the enterprise or trusted vendor.

-Vetted enterprise (or trusted vendor) adds a signed SIP Identity header.
+Vetted enterprise (or trusted vendor) adds a signed SIP Identity header with either a base PASSporT, RCD PASSporT or SHAKEN PASSporT depending upon the solution option and the use case.

-OSP evaluates the enterprise information and uses local policy to determine if the signed information is trustworthy when attesting to the call.
+OSP evaluates the SIP identity header PASSporT and uses local policy to determine if the signed information is trustworthy when attesting to the call.

 If the origin of the call is trusted, the OSP follows normal SHAKEN procedures and generates a signed Identity header with a SHAKEN PASSporT giving the call A-level attestation.

-The enterprise Identity header field and the OSP Identity header or a field are passed through to the terminating service provider (TSP).
+The enterprise Identity header field with an RCD PASSporT and the OSP Identity header with a SHAKEN PASSporT are passed through to the terminating service provider (TSP).
+Note, that the information in the RCD PASSporT and SHAKEN PASSporT may be incorporated into a single OSP Identity header field.
+Depending upon policy, the enterprise SHAKEN PASSporT may also be passed to the TSP.

 The information in the OSP Identity header is used by the terminating service provider analytics and call validation treatment functions when presenting the inbound call to the subscriber.